 The dictionary attack (DA) protection logic is triggered when the rate of authorization failures is too high.
-If this occurs, the TPM enters Lockout mode in which the TPM will return TPM\RC\LOCKOUT for an operation that requires use of a DA protected authValue.
+If this occurs, the TPM enters Lockout mode in which the TPM will return TPM RC LOCKOUT for an operation that requires use of a DA protected authValue.
 Depending on the settings of the configurable parameters described below, the TPM can "self-heal" after a specified amount of time or be programmatically reset using proof of knowledge of an authorization value or satisfaction of a policy

 The authValue for an object receives DA protection unless the object's noDA attribute is SET.
-The authValue for an NV Index receives DA protection unless the TPMA\NV\NO\DA attribute of the Index is SET.
-The authValue associated with a permanent entity, other than TPM\RH\LOCKOUT, does not receive DA protection.
-Sequence objects created by TPM2\HMAC\Start() and TPM2\HashSequenceStart() do not receive DA protection.
+The authValue for an NV Index receives DA protection unless the TPMA NV NO DA attribute of the Index is SET.
+The authValue associated with a permanent entity, other than TPM RH LOCKOUT, does not protection.
+Sequence objects created TPM2 HMAC Start() receive DA by and TPM2 HashSequenceStart() do not receive DA protection.